Astaxanthin/SRFD-Bayes/README.md

 ## References
 If you find this work or code useful, please cite this study.
-The citation will be updated soon.
 If you have any questions about this code, please contact zhouxiao17@mails.tsinghua.edu.cn

+@article{zhou2022tumor,
+  title={Tumor fractions deciphered from circulating cell-free DNA methylation for cancer early diagnosis}, author={Zhou, Xiao and Cheng, Zhen and Dong, Mingyu and Liu, Qi and Yang, Weiyang and Liu, Min and Tian, Junzhang and Cheng, Weibin}, journal={Nature Communications}, volume={13}, number={1}, pages={1--13}, year={2022}, publisher={Nature Publishing Group}
+}